 IMPORTANT: HOW TO USE THIS INFORMATION: This is a summary and does NOT have all possible information about this product.
 This information does not assure that this product is safe, effective, or appropriate for you.
 This information is not individual medical advice and does not substitute for the advice of your health care professional.
 Always ask your health care professional for complete information about this product and your specific health needs.

 SAXAGLIPTIN - ORAL

 COMMON BRAND NAME(S): Onglyza

-USES: Saxagliptin is used either alone or with other medications, and with a proper diet and exercise program, to control high blood sugar.
-It is used in people with type 2 (non-insulin-dependent) diabetes.
+USES: Saxagliptin is used with a proper diet and exercise program and possibly with other medications to control high blood sugar.
+It is used by people with type 2 diabetes.
 Controlling high blood sugar helps prevent kidney damage, blindness, nerve problems, loss of limbs, and sexual function problems.
 Proper control of diabetes may also lessen your risk of a heart attack or stroke.

-HOW TO USE: Read the Medication Guide provided by your pharmacist before you start using saxagliptin and each time you get a refill.
-If you have any questions, consult your doctor or pharmacist.
+HOW TO USE: Read the Medication Guide and, if available, the Patient Information Leaflet provided by your pharmacist before you start using saxagliptin and each time you get a refill.
+If you have any questions, ask your doctor or pharmacist.

 The manufacturer directs not to split/cut the tablet before taking it.
 However, many similar drugs (immediate-release tablets) can be split/cut.
 Follow your doctor's directions on how to take this medication.

 The dosage is based on your medical condition, response to treatment, and other medications you may be taking.
 Be sure to tell your doctor and pharmacist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).